DrSuperMario/SIGNAL-Scraper/READMEfirst.txt

 12) make fixedCoinList dynamic so it gets a new list evvery time it updates make shure it replaces not found coins

+13) finish the function for updateing coinlist and check for errors